spdustin/ChatGPT-AutoExpert/voice-edition/README.md

 # Usage Notes

-These instructions are meant for use in the ChatGPT mobile apps in "voice conversation" mode.
+These instructions are meant for use in the ChatGPT mobile apps in "**voice conversation**" mode.

 ## "Hey Otto" commands
 ✳️ **New to v5.1**: "Hey Otto" commands offer an easy way to interact with the AutoExpert system during a voice conversation.